The Big Arvo

-The Big Arvo, originally titled The Big Breakfast, was an Australian television program that was broadcast on the Seven Network from 1999 until 2005.
+The Big Arvo, originally titled The Big Breakfast, is an Australian television program that was broadcast on the Seven Network from 1999 until 2005.

 History

 The program began in a morning time slot under the title The Big Breakfast, before moving to the afternoon as The Big Arvo, to make way for AMV: All Music Video and Sunrise.
 The program was presented by four hosts, who hosted the show in a large model bus.
 The program included segments such as "cool job" and "dare" to amuse younger viewers and to teach viewers who had outgrown Play School.
 It appeared in K-Zone magazine to celebrate 500 episodes.